Crossing bridges between percolation models and Bienaym\'e-Galton-Watson trees: A glance at Bernoulli percolation

 \subsubsection{Phase transition for Bernoulli percolation on finite graphs}

-A remarkable property of Bernoulli percolation on a graph $G$ is that it undergoes a phase transition of the size of the largest cluster, as the parameter $p$ varies.
-A cluster is called \emph{giant} if it contains a positive proportion of the vertices in $G$.
+A remarkable property of Bernoulli percolation on a graph $G$ is that it undergoes a phase transition in the size of its largest cluster as the parameter $p$ varies.
+A cluster is called \emph{giant} if it contains a constant positive proportion of the vertices in $G$.
 The \emph{supercritical} phase of Bernoulli percolation corresponds to the existence of a giant cluster with probability greater than a given constant.
-We give a quantitative definition below.
+We provide quantitative definitions below.
+However, we remark that there are several ways to define the percolation phase transition for finite graphs, and these definitions are not necessarily equivalent.